 It sounds like a doom and gloom prophecy, but the reality is that gluten intolerance – more aptly called gluten sensitivity – spares no one.
 It can strike anyone at any time, including those who were not previously sensitive to it.

 Similar to lactose intolerance, gluten sensitivity can affect any member of the human population regardless of their age.
-What is even more interesting is there seems to be a trend that the older you get, the higher are your risks for developing a sensitivity to this family of proteins.
+What is even more interesting is there seems to be a trend that the older you get, the higher your risks are for developing a sensitivity to this family of proteins.